Shebyyy/AnymeX-updater/README.md

 ## ℹ️ Additional Information

 - **Backup Your Data**: Always back up your data before installing new versions to prevent any potential loss.
-- **Release Notes**: Check out the release notes on the [Awery Releases](https://github.com/MrBoomDeveloper/Awery/releases) page for details about what's new, what's fixed, and any changes.
+- **Release Notes**: Check out the release notes on the [AnymeX Releases](https://github.com/Shebyyy/AnymeX/releases) page for details about what's new, what's fixed, and any changes.
-- **Feedback**: If you encounter any issues or have suggestions, please contribute to our community discussions or open an issue on [Awery](https://github.com/MrBoomDeveloper/Awery)
+- **Feedback**: If you encounter any issues or have suggestions, please contribute to our community discussions or open an issue on [AnymeX](https://github.com/Shebyyy/AnymeX)

-Thank you for being part of the Awery community and helping us improve with your valuable feedback!
+Thank you for being part of the AnymeX community and helping us improve with your valuable feedback!